Regan298/Disaster-Master/Architectural Design.md

 The two primary components of the disaster simulation program are the front and back end.
 The front end consists of local logic (including user interfaces), and external logic for communicating with the back end.
 The back end consists of a server to distribute data between each client, and a database server for storing the data.

-**Component Diagram**
+**Component Diagram (fig 2.1)**
 ![](Resourses/Component_Diagram.PNG)

-**Dependency Diagram** <br>
+**Dependency Diagram (fig 2.2)** <br>
 ![](Resourses/dependencyDiagram.png)

 **Front End:**

 The front end of the system is split into two different client types, HQ and NGO.
-The two clients are very similar, with the NGO client being a more cut down and simplified version of HQ due to less requirements.
+The two clients are very similar, with the NGO client being a more cut down and simplified version of HQ due to fewer requirements.
 Because of this, many of the components developed for the HQ client can be reused for the NGO client.

 Both clients depend on local logic in the form of local JavaScript libraries to display data to the user.
 These libraries are the event graph, inbox list, scenario editor graph and PDF viewer.
 The HQ client utilizes all of these libraries, whereas the NGO client only needs the inbox list and PDF viewer.
 As the requirement for these two components is identical for both clients, the two library's can be reused with no modification.

 External logic is used within both client types to communicate with the back end system.
 Each client is not visible to any of the other clients, so all data sent between the HQ client and NGO clients is propagated through and saved by the server.
-For this reason the external logic is dependant on the server within the back end system being available.
-Functions for sending message events between clients via the server, will be the same for both HQ and NGO client types.
+For this reason, the external logic is dependant on the server within the back end system being available.
+Functions for sending message events between clients via the server will be the same for both HQ and NGO client types.
 These functions can be reused, along with functions for transmitting scenario data directly between the server and a client, such as the time remaining in a simulation.
 Additional External logic will have to be extended for the HQ client, for transmitting scenario commands and data regarding scenario editing.

 **Back End:**

 The back end of the system consists of a server to control the flow of data through the system, and a database to store the data.